tduyng/nestjs-graphql-prisma/README.md

 ```
 --> You can write your own scripts to work better with docker.

-**Hint**: For this moment **integration testing** or **end to end testing** with Prisma is quite difficult for me.
+**Hint**: For this moment **integration testing** or **end to end testing** with Prisma is not flexible.
 Because `env(DATABASE_URI)` take the variable only in `.env` file.
 I don't want to change manually it when I want to run integration test and e2e test, so I think Docker is very good solution to solve this issue.

 **Hint**: You can check [Portainer tool](https://www.portainer.io/) to manage easier multiple docker services.
 I think you will find it useful too.